Towards Quantum Accelerated Large-scale Topology Optimization: Conclusion

 Another important advantage of the proposed MDW decomposition is that each resulting BIP (local sub-problem) involves only local constraints.
 As a result, the corresponding QUBO formulation features a sparse Hamiltonian, eliminating the need for all-to-all qubit connectivity, a key consideration for near-term quantum hardware.
-Additionally, each local sub-problem can be solved independently within each MDW iteration, allowing all QUBOs to be processed in parallel.
+In this regard, the proposed approach surpasses previous studies, including our earlier work \cite{ye2023quantum} and others \cite{sukulthanasorn2025novel}, which produced QUBOs with dense Hamiltonians requiring all-to-all connectivity and incurring quadratically scaled construction costs with respect to the number of design variables.
+Moreover, since all local sub-problems are independent within each MDW iteration, their QUBOs can be processed in parallel, further enhancing computational efficiency.

-It is also important to note that our estimates of quantum speedup include the time required to construct the QUBO problem, $T_\text{QUBO}$, i.e., the time to generate the QUBO's coefficient matrix $\mathbf{Q}$.
-Since our method allows $\mathbf{Q}$ to be sparse, $T_\text{QUBO}$ should theoretically scale linearly with the problem size.
-However, practical code implementation can affect the actual scalability of $T_\text{QUBO}$.
-To achieve the desired linear scalability for $T_\text{QUBO}$, an improved code implementation is necessary, as discussed in \S\ref{subsec:results-multi}.
-With this improvement, we anticipate an even more substantial quantum speedup.
+It is important to note that our estimates of quantum speedup account for the time required to construct the QUBO problem, $T_\text{QUBO}$, i.e., the time needed to generate the QUBO coefficient matrix $\mathbf{Q}$.
+Because our method produces a sparse $\mathbf{Q}$, $T_\text{QUBO}$ should theoretically scale linearly with problem size.
+However, in practice, implementation details can influence the actual scalability.
+Achieving this ideal linear scaling will require an improved code implementation, as discussed in \S\ref{subsec:results-multi}, which we plan to pursue next.
+With this enhancement, we expect an even greater quantum speedup.